 Once Android Studio is open, you should be able to run your app on a device or emulator.
 Go to Run or Debug in the Run menu:

-If you encountered any issue above, please let us know by filing an issue on the repo, and then consult the Troubleshooting Android page for solutions to common Android problems.
+If you encountered any issue above, please let us know by filing an issue on the repo, and then consult the

 If your app ran you are now ready to continue developing and building your app.
 Use the various APIs available, Capacitor or Cordova plugins, or custom native code to build our the rest of your app.

 Follow these Android-specific guides for more information on setting permissions for your app, updating dependencies, building plugins, and more: